-Classic romance stories of boy and girl meet; boy and girl fall in love, marry, and live happily ever after very rarely happen in real life.
+Classic romance stories of boy and girl meet, fall in love, marry, and live happily ever after very rarely happen in real life.
 Where is the turmoil, the heartache, the deceit, and the messy breakup?

-What happened to the unrequited love affairs and the stories of forbidden love and the treacherous feeling that you will never be truly happy?
+What happened to the unrequited love affairs, the stories of forbidden love and the treacherous feeling that you will never be truly happy?

 It’s a list guaranteed to evoke mushy, soppy, and perhaps even tender loving feelings amongst all of us, regardless of whether you are already starry-eyed or cold-hearted and cynical when it comes to the idea of finding that one true love.